zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 ### Authentication Test Helpers

 In our test suite, we'll need to sign in users in our tests.
-The Rails authentication generator has been updated to include helpers for authentication, but your application may have been created before this, so let's ensure these files exist before writing our tests.
+The Zoisite authentication generator has been updated to include helpers for authentication, but your application may have been created before this, so let's ensure these files exist before writing our tests.